Although the whole TIE experience is new to Brits, the TIE card has been around for a long time.

 Is the TIE card accepted as a photo ID?

 Yes, you can carry this card with you when out and about in Spain and you won’t need to carry your passport as well.
-BUT for the card to be used officially (e.g. Social security or Tax office) you must have a valid passport from your country of origin to present along with the TIE card.
+BUT for the card to be used officially (e.g. Social security or Tax office) you must have a valid passport from your country of origin available to present along with the TIE card if asked.

 What information is on the TIE card?

-Along with your photo and address the card also carries your NIE number (your tax identification number is Spain) and is useful proof of this number when asked.
+Along with your photo and address the card also carries your NIE number (your tax identification number in Spain) and is useful proof of this number when asked.
+The biometric chip also stores data about your identity, including fingerprints.